d-lab/uqcrowd-log/README.md

 All log message will be printed on console so that you can test and verify the injection offline before Publishing a task

-_If you need more information, please have a look at the full example here:_ [logger.html](./templates/logger.html)
+*If you need more information, please have a look at the full example here:* [templates/macbook.html](./templates/macbook.html)